steve8708/base/readme.md

 through the use of plugins, ultimately with the intent to reduce building powerful apps down to simple configuration.

+Ultimately, the idea here is to set a foundation for writing simple, reusable code you can use across apps, load only when you need it, and share with others (and use their components too!), with the end goal of reducing application development down to simple configuration.
+See below for an example:

 # Quick Example
 ---